ct-clmsn/miniaturist/README.md

 with no license provided.
 The blog post and author are referenced in a comment at the top of the file 'jch.hpp'.

+* The drand48 logic comes from [musl-libc](https://www.musl-libc.org/).
+The
+source code is MIT Licensed.

 * The remainder of the source code in this project is [Boost Licensed](https://www.boost.org/users/license.html) and the license terms can be found in the file 'LICENSE'.